niluminous/fooddata/README.md

 - **Description**:
   FooDI-ML is a multilingual visio-linguistic dataset containing **2.8 million images** and **9.5 million text samples**, spanning **37 countries** and **33 languages**.
 It is tailored for text-image retrieval and conditional image generation.
 - **Paper**: [Link to Paper](https://arxiv.org/pdf/2110.02035)
-  Citation: Martinez-Martin, Eduardo, et al. "FooDI-ML: A Large-Scale Multilingual Dataset for Food and Grocery Applications." *ArXiv*, 2021.
+  Citation: Amat Olondriz, D., Palau Puigdevall, P., & Salvador Palau, A. (n.d.).
+FooDI-ML: A Large Multi-Language Dataset of Food, Drinks, and Groceries Images and Descriptions.
+Glovoapp.
 - **Dataset**: [Link to Dataset](https://github.com/Glovo/foodi-ml-dataset)

 #### **Key Features**: